Harsha-Bhargav/prompt-engineering-project/reports/Report.md

 To implement our educational chatbot, we are leveraging Flowise along with the Pinecone Vector Database.
 The RAG (Retriever-Reader-Generator) model serves as the foundation for our knowledge application, allowing the chatbot to retrieve and generate responses based on user queries [6].

 #### Process Overview:
-1. **Setting up Flowise**: Begin by installing the necessary dependencies and starting the Flowise server as per the instructions provided in the [Flowise Getting Started Guide](https://docs.flowiseai.com/getting-started).
+1. **Setting up Flowise**: Begin by installing the necessary dependencies and starting the Flowise server as per the instructions provided in the [flowise setup.md](chatflows/flowise_setup.md).

 2. **Designing the Chatbot Workflow**: Utilize Flowise's visual interface to design the chatbot workflow, incorporating the RAG model and other relevant components.

 3. **Integrating Pinecone Vector Database**: Establish a connection between Flowise and the Pinecone vector database to store and retrieve knowledge efficiently.
 Pinecone's vector similarity search capabilities enhance the chatbot's ability to provide relevant responses based on user queries.

-4. **Training and Fine-tuning the RAG Model**: Fine-tune the RAG model using the specific knowledge base pertinent to the educational domain.
-This ensures that the chatbot can accurately retrieve and generate responses tailored to educational queries.

-5. **Testing and Deployment**: Conduct thorough testing of the chatbot to verify its functionality and accuracy.
+4. **Testing and Deployment**: Conduct thorough testing of the chatbot to verify its functionality and accuracy.
 Once validated, deploy the chatbot to the desired platform or environment for user interaction.

 By leveraging Flowise and integrating it with the Pinecone Vector Database, we can develop a robust educational chatbot powered by the RAG model.
 This chatbot promises to deliver accurate and relevant information to users through natural language interactions.

-# Quiz Questions
+## Quiz Questions

-Here are the practise [quiz questions:](quiz.md)
+If you want to test your understanding of the flowise chatbot here are some practise [quiz questions:](quiz.md)

-# Task 2: Building Your Educational Bot
+# Part 2: Building Your Educational Bot

 ### Purpose and Functionality
 - **Educational Bot Name:** KnowBot